 Reading at Home

 Your child needs to read at home every day.
 They will need to record their own reading each time.
-Please sign each read in their Reading Journal and on their special reading bookmark so that they can be in with the chance of this term's reward - extra playtime and a slice of delicious cake.
+Please sign each read in their Reading Journal and on their special reading bookmark.

-Please see Classdojo for daily news and photographs.
+Please see Classdojo for weekly news and photographs.

-Please find below the topic map for the Summer Term - Term 5
+Please find below the topic map for the Autumn Term - Term 1